trca831/meditrack/README.md

 - Server-side rendering with EJS templates
 - Flash notifications for feedback
 - Error handling middleware
-- Security with Helmet, xss-clean, rate limiting
+- Security with Helmet, xss-clean
 - Ready for deployment on Render.com

 ---